Huachao/vscode-restclient/README.md

 #### Azure Active Directory samples

-Use the default directory for the account
+Pick a directory from a list or use the default directory for the account:

 ```http
 GET https://management.azure.com/subscriptions